hoch12/image-processing-pipeline/doc/ImageProcessorDocumentation.md

 * Provide an input folder containing images (`input/`)
 * Configure output folder for processed images and CSV report (`output/`)
 * Specify maximum number of concurrent threads
-* Resize images to a maximum width/height in pixels
+* Resize images to a desired percentage of the original size

 **Application will:**